When you don’t live in big city, visiting a place like London or New York means one thing: theater!

 4. Take in a classic.

 We never timed our trips properly to see a Shakespeare play, much less visit the Globe Theater, so we had to make do with another old standby: Agatha Christie’s The Mousetrap.
-Dated and played in a tiny theatre (we’re tall and could barely fit into our seats–our knees were a tangle to accomodate), it’s still a treat and they offered the cheapest tickets we could buy.
+Dated and played in a tiny theatre (we’re tall and could barely fit into our seats–our knees were a tangle to accommodate), it’s still a treat and they offered the cheapest tickets we could buy.
 (But they weren’t cheap)

 5. Check out the cheap ticket booth, but don’t have high expectations for getting seats to something you really want to see.